ben-allen/locale-extensions/README.md

   <thead><tr><th style=text:align left>Client Hint<th>Example output</thead>
 </table>

+The `Sec-` prefix used on these headers prevents scripts and other application content from setting them in user agents, and demarcates them as browser-controlled client hints so that they can be documented and included in requests without triggering CORS preflights.
+See [HTTP Client Hints Section 4.2, Deployment and Security Risks](https://datatracker.ietf.org/doc/html/rfc8942#section-4.2) for more information.

 Designing the `Client Hints` header fields requires a tradeoff between fingerprinting mitigation and using a parsimonious set of headers.
-The approach that best prevents fingerprinting is to give each separate tag its own Client Hint header.
+The approach that best prevents fingerprinting is to give each separate tag its own `Client Hint` header.
 Since servers must advertise their use of each header, fully separating the tags makes fingerprinting attempts more obvious &mdash;  a server that requests a large number of `Client Hints` without need is broadcasting its potential intent to use the information gathered from the client for the purpose of fingerprinting.
 However, if header bloat becomes a primary concern, some of these headers can be grouped.
-For example, `hc`, `fw` and `ca` could be grouped together as preferences related to date and time, or `fw`, `hc`, and `mu` could be grouped due not to conceptual similarity but instead to how they are strongly correlated with each other, as users following United States regional standards are likely to want `-u-fw-sun-hc-h12-mu-fahrenhe` while users in much of the rest of the world are likely to want `-u-fw-mon-hc-h23-mu-celsius`.
+For example, `hc`, `fw` and `ca` could be grouped together as preferences related to date and time, or `fw`, `hc`, and `mu` could be grouped due not to conceptual similarity but instead to how they are strongly correlated with each other, since users following United States regional standards are likely to want `-u-fw-sun-hc-h12-mu-fahrenhe`, while users in much of the rest of the world are likely to want `-u-fw-mon-hc-h23-mu-celsius`.

 Should the ability to customize settings beyond those expressible through BCP 47 tags become incorporated into this proposal, grouping will necessarily become a more pressing concern.
 For example, should additional preferences related to number formatting become part of the proposal, these could be grouped together with `nu`.

-The `Sec-` prefix used on these headers prevents scripts and other application content from setting them in user agents, and demarcates them as browser-controlled client hints so that they can be documented and included in requests without triggering CORS preflights.
-See [HTTP Client Hints Section 4.2, Deployment and Security Risks](https://datatracker.ietf.org/doc/html/rfc8942#section-4.2) for more information.

 ### Usage Example